CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/3 - First website operational/README.md

 **Image size**

 The reviewer also saw that the main banner's size is 14Mo.
-It's clearly to high and not recommended.
+It's clearly too high and not recommended.
 It will have an impact on the user experience and on the performance.<br>

 ![img.png](assets/image_size.png)

 **Constants**

 The reviewer noted that he can define more "env" variables (defined in the file constants/blockchains.ts and constants/paymentAmounts.ts) but it's not documented.<br>
-It's important for someone who want to fork the repository.
-He must know what can be parametrize or not.
+It's important for someone who wants to fork the repository.
+He must know what can be parametrized or not.

 **yarn build**